Pearl-Ekeodu/hng-stage-0-profile-card/README.md

 Built for **HNG Internship Stage 0 & 1**
 Learn more about HNG: [https://hng.tech](https://hng.tech)

-Built with ❤️ for HNG Internship Stage 0 & 1
+Built with ❤️ for HNG Internship